loader image

 Read Vivekachudamani in English

-The title Vivekchudamani translates to Crest Jewel of Discrimination.
+The title Vivekchudamani (Vivekachudamani in English) translates to Crest Jewel of Discrimination.
 The text begins with a salutation to Govinda, which can be interpreted with reference to either the Lord or his guru Sri Govinda Bhagavatpada.
 It then explains the importance of self-realization, the ways to reach it, and the characteristics of a guru.
-It criticizes attachment to the body and goes on to explain the various saris, kosas, gunas, senses and prana that constitute anatman.
-It teaches the disciple how to attain self-realization, the methods of meditation (dhyana) and introspection of the soul.
+It criticizes attachment to the body and goes on to explain the various saris, kosas, gunas, senses, and prana that constitute anatman.
+It teaches the disciple how to attain self-realization, the methods of meditation (dhyana), and introspection of the soul.
 Vivekachudamani describes the characteristics of an enlightened human being (Jeevanmukt) and a person of steady knowledge (Sthirapragya) along the lines of the Bhagavad Gita.

 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.